Fight Club (novel): Adaptations

 In addition to the feature film, a stage adaptation by Dylan Yates has been performed in Seattle and in Charlotte, North Carolina.
 In 2004, work began on a musical theater adaptation by Palahniuk, Fincher, and Trent Reznor, to premiere on the film's 10th anniversary.
-In 2015 the project was still in development, with Julie Taymor having been added to the creative team.
+In 2015, the project was still in development, with Julie Taymor having been added to the creative team.

 Characters

 The Narrator

 A modern-day everyman figure as well as an employee specializing in recalls for an unnamed car company, the Narrator—who remains unnamed throughout the novel—is extremely depressed and suffers from insomnia.
 Some readers call him "Joe", because of his constant use of the name in such statements as, "I am Joe's boiling point".
 The quotes, "I am Joe's [blank]", refer to the Narrator's reading old Reader's Digest articles in which human organs write about themselves in the first person, with titles such as "I Am Joe's Liver".
 The film adaptation replaces "Joe" with "Jack", inspiring some fans to call the Narrator "Jack".
 In the novel and film, the Narrator uses various aliases in the support groups.
 His subconscious is in need of a sense of freedom, he inevitably feels trapped within his own body, and when introduced to Tyler Durden, he begins to see all of the qualities he lacks in himself: "I love everything about Tyler Durden, his courage, his smarts, and his nerve.
 Tyler is funny and forceful and independent, and men look up to him and expect him to change their world.
 Tyler is capable and free, and I am not."
-In the official sequel comic book series also penned by Palahniuk (with art by Cameron Stewart), Fight Club 2, it is revealed that the Narrator has chosen to be identified by the name of Sebastian.
+In the unofficial meta sequel comic book series also penned by Palahniuk (with art by Cameron Stewart), Fight Club 2, it is revealed that the Narrator has chosen to be identified by the name of Sebastian.